 - The WIT associated with the work item contains one or more workflow field rules that prevent the work item being saved to a next state.
 For example, a rule requires that another field must be defined as part of closing the work item.

-- For TFS and Azure Boards Hosted process model, you must modify the workflow to specify actions (ACTION element) to take place when transitioning the workflow.
+- For on-premises deployments and Azure Boards Hosted process model, you must modify the workflow to specify actions (ACTION element) to take place when transitioning the workflow.
 See Change the workflow for a work item type, Specify Actions.

 To learn more about process models, see Customize your work tracking experience.